 Having a sound retirement drawdown strategy and keeping to it is crucial if you want to be able to live comfortably in retirement and not spend time worrying about outliving your savings.
-Most of the financial services industry has been focused on helping people Accumulate or save & invest (and their business models are built on this).
+Most of the financial services industry has been focused on helping people accumulate or save and invest (and their business models are built on this).

 In order to set your withdrawal plan you first need to know how much you’ll need and want.
 From a risk management perspective – try to get the “need to live on” amount as low as possible.

-- There is an interesting movement around FIRE (Financial Independence Retirement Early) – the FIRE Community has some great lessons for traditional retirement people around being frugal/efficient and mindful.
+There is an interesting movement called Financial Independence Retirement Early (FIRE) – the FIRE Community has some great lessons for traditional retirement people around being frugal/efficient and mindful.

-Explore Income Generating Investments: Originally most equity investments were made with an eye towards how much income they would pay to the stock holder; today Dividend paying stocks (or ETFs or Mutual Funds) play that role along with Fixed Income (Bond/Debt) investments and increasingly more sophisticated investors are looking into Alternative Investments (“Alts” include private equity, hedge funds, managed futures, real estate, commodities and derivatives contracts).
-In an ideal world your investments generate enough income to cover your expenses, but very few people achieve that.
+Originally, most equity investments were made with an eye towards how much income they would pay to the stock holder; today dividend paying stocks (or ETFs or mutual funds) play that role along with fixed income (bond/debt) investments, and increasingly more sophisticated investors are looking into alternative investments (“alts” include private equity, hedge funds, managed futures, real estate, commodities, and derivatives contracts).
+In an ideal world, your investments generate enough income to cover your expenses, but very few people achieve that.

 Many people have some other big levers that they could potentially pull which could significantly impact their retirement drawdown strategy, so it’s worth considering them before they execute their drawdown plan.

-- Set your own planning timeline by buying Longevity insurance via a deferred annuity – this effectively lets you set a specific planning time horizon vs. having an open ended timeline.
-The basic idea is you buy an annuity today that doesn’t start until close to your expected mortality date – the cost is cheaper since the insurance company doesn’t think you’ll be around to collect.
-However if you are going strong you’ve got income for life.
+- Set your own planning timeline by buying Longevity insurance via a deferred annuity – this effectively lets you set a specific planning time horizon vs. having an open-ended timeline.
+The basic idea is that you buy an annuity today that doesn’t start until close to your expected mortality date – the cost is cheaper since the insurance company doesn’t think you’ll be around to collect.
+However, if you are going strong you’ve got income for life.
 You can get an annuity estimate here if you want.

-- Limit your withdrawals so that your portfolio will last a very long time – otherwise known as the “The 4% Rule”.
-Limiting withdrawals from your retirement account to be four percent annually in retirement age was thought of as a safe way to ensure you will not outlive your retirement savings.
-The concept of limiting your withdrawals has merit (the idea being you mainly draw from expected returns and not principle), but realistically the “four percent rule” must be considered in conjunction with projected life expectancy, taxes and actual portfolio returns.
+- Limit your withdrawals so that your portfolio will last a very long time – otherwise known as the “The 4% Rule.”
+Limiting withdrawals from your retirement account to be four percent annually in retirement age was thought of as a safe way to ensure that you will not outlive your retirement savings.
+The concept of limiting your withdrawals has merit (the idea being you mainly draw from expected returns and not principle), but realistically the “four percent rule” must be considered in conjunction with projected life expectancy, taxes, and actual portfolio returns.

-For most homeowners their home equity is about half of their net worth – it ranks within the top ten retirement income tips on NewRetirement for good reason.
+For most homeowners, their home equity is about half of their net worth – it ranks within the top ten retirement income tips on NewRetirement for good reason.
 There are several ways you can access this asset:

-- Co-housing/renting out part of your home – if your home or property is large enough, you could rent out a room or portion your house to collect a steady flow of rental income.
+- Co-housing/renting out part of your home – if your home or property is large enough, you could rent out a room or portion of your house to collect a steady flow of rental income.